google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/switching_from_static_to_variable_fonts/content.md

 ![INSERT_ALT](images/switching_to_vfs_3.svg)

 Switching italics on and off in this case is very easy because it essentially just swaps between the two files.
-When uprights and italics (or [obliques](/glossary/oblique)) are bundled within the same variable font file, we need to employ `font-variation-settings` use the `slnt` axis—see below.
+When uprights and italics (or [obliques](/glossary/oblique)) are bundled within the same variable font file, we need to employ `font-variation-settings` and use the `slnt` axis—see below.

 ## Manipulating an additional axis

 It’s time to move onto our third axis: Width (`wdth`).
 In this font in particular, width wasn’t exposed until the release of this variable version, so it’s a great excuse to make use of variable fonts’ powers of further refinement.

-Once again, the width axis has been mapped to familiar CSS: we can manipulate it using the `font-stretch` property.
+Once again, the Width axis has been mapped to familiar CSS: we can manipulate it using the `font-stretch` property.
 The only difference is that, unlike weight, we need to declare it as a percentage.
 Let’s give our `span` element the maximum width value of 150%:

 ```css
 span {